The “accidental” action star (Mythmaking in the martial arts, Part 3)

 That karateka was Vic Moore, an authentic martial artist who had already won a world championship in 1966 and would go on to rack up three more in 1968, 1969, and 1970, even defeating legendary Bill “Superfoot” Wallace in the last one, and he tells the story entirely differently.

-Looking at the footage, it’s easy to verify Moore’s claims: in the first frame, above, Lee’s punch is already at full extension, about a foot and a half shy of Moore’s face (you can also see that Moore is looking up and to the left of Lee into the crowd—no one with any experience faces a punch with their chin up like that, and Moore was clearly experienced).
+Looking at the footage, it’s easy to verify Moore’s claims: in the first frame, above, Lee’s punch is already at full extension, about a foot and a half shy of Moore’s face.
+You can also see Moore is looking up and to the left of Lee into the crowd—no one with any experience faces a punch with their chin up like that, and Moore was clearly experienced.
 In the second frame, Lee has landed on his front foot with his arm already retracted.
 You can see Moore’s block in motion (and his chin come down) despite being caught off guard as well.

 In short, Lee’s punch was never blockable because it was never in range.

 Those responsible for polishing Lee’s legacy show this same footage over and over with different levels of zoom and tinting as if it were a series of punches, rather than a single cheap shot that never could have landed.
-Moore also claims that he challenged Lee to attempt to block his punches and the actor missed on both attempts.⁵
+Moore also claims he challenged Lee to attempt to block his punches, and the actor missed on both attempts.¹⁰

 In any case, despite Cadwell’s claims, the effect of Lee’s appearance at the 1964 International World Karate Tournament had exactly the effect he had calculated—getting a call from Hollywood.
-Cadwell finally contradicts her own statement:⁶
+Cadwell contradicts her own statement:¹¹

 Bruce insisted it was no real surprise to him.
 He’d anticipated something like this since appearing at the Long Beach Tournament.

-Even without a solid deal, the Lees shuttered the Seattle kwoon and the Oakland kwoon—the schools that were supposedly his passion, that he had supposedly fought for and won the right to teach at—and moved to LA.
+Even without a solid deal, the Lees shuttered the kwoons in Seattle and Oakland—the schools that were supposedly his passion, that he had supposedly fought for and won the right to teach at—and moved to LA.
 But Bruce Lee the action star was born.

 - Norman Borine, King Dragon: The World of Bruce Lee, 2008.